Vivacitas

 Vivacitas (subtitled "Live at Glasgow 2002") is a live album recorded by the Nice, who reformed for a set of concerts, augmented by the Keith Emerson Band for the second half of the concert.
 David O'List, The Nice's original guitarist, did not take part, and was replaced by Dave Kilminster.
-The album consists of versions of pieces which had been live favourites during the Nice's heyday between 1967 and 1970, three piano solo pieces by Emerson, some pieces from the Emerson, Lake & Palmer repertoire performed by the Keith Emerson Band, and a 2001 interview with Emerson, Lee Jackson and Brian Davison by Chris Welch.
+The album consists of versions of pieces which had been live favourites during the Nice's heyday between 1967 and 1970, two piano solo pieces by Emerson, some pieces from the Emerson, Lake & Palmer repertoire performed by the Keith Emerson Band with The Nice personnel added for the two encores, and a 2001 interview with Emerson, Lee Jackson and Brian Davison by Chris Welch.